-(1) Notwithstanding any agreement or any enactment, every worker, who is employed on a contract of determinate duration which ends before the 31 December of any year and who has performed a number of normal days' work equivalent to not less than 80 per cent of the number of working days during his employment in that year, shall be entitled to a gratuity equivalent to one twelfth of his earnings for that year.

-(2) The gratuity provided for under subsection (1) shall be without prejudice to the gratuity payable under the End of Year Gratuity Act 2001.
+- (1) Notwithstanding any provision to the contrary in any agreement or any enactment, every worker, who is employed on a contract of determinate duration which ends before the 31 December of any year and who has performed a number of normal days' work equivalent to not less than 80 per cent of the number of working days during his employment in that year, shall be entitled to a gratuity equivalent to one twelfth of his earnings for that year. - (2) The gratuity under subsection (1) shall not be payable where a worker qualifies for a gratuity under the End of the Year Gratuity Act.
+(Amended by Act No. 6 of 2013)